Everest Base Camp Trek in February: Guide, Tips & Itinerary

 Shorter Days

 February marks the end of winter which still means that the days will be shorter, Be sure to start your trek early in the morning.
-I know it will be cold but trust me, you want to be trekking during the day to be warm and toast by the time cold hits in the evenings again.
+I know it will be cold but trust me, you want to be trekking during the day to be warm and rested by the time cold hits in the evenings again.

 Take Proper Gear and Equipment